dresende/node-orm2/Readme.md

 db.driver.execQuery("SELECT id, email FROM user", function (err, data) { ... })

-// You can escape identifiers and values. db.driver.execQuery(
+// You can escape identifiers and values.
+// For identifier substitution use: ??
+// For value substitution use: ?
+db.driver.execQuery(
   "SELECT user.??, user.??
 FROM user WHERE user.??
 LIKE ?
 AND user.?? > ?", ['id', 'name', 'name', 'john', 'id', 55],